Rogerskelamen/nvim/README.md

   A eye-protected theme (*it changes along with the time, if you don't like the light background, don't turn it on*)

-**You may find all the color scheme have their transparent background, but it actually configured by Neovim.
+**You may find all the color scheme have their transparent background, but it is actually configured by Neovim.
 You can release the certain line to turn on/off the effect:**

 ```vim
 autocmd vimenter * hi Normal guibg=NONE ctermbg=NONE